DogeDevYT/Hackathon-Participation-Tracker/hackathon-participation-tracker/README.md

 # Hackathon Participation Tracker

-This project was a website inteded to be able to tradck your hackathons with saving/loading from JSON and using a timeline visualization tool.
+This project was a website inteded to be able to track your hackathons with saving/loading to/from JSON and using a timeline visualization tool.

 VISIT NOW: https://hackathon-participation-tracker.pages.dev/